MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/README.md

 #### Remark:
 If you are using the Jetson with SSH, you can not see the first frame of the video to draw the line(s).

-With SSH connection, follow this steps:
+With SSH connection, follow these steps:

 1- Add argument to the command line with ssh